2-Aminofluorene: Structure and properties

 2-Aminofluorene is used in laboratory research settings, in which it is converted into differentiating substances that can be harmful to deoxyribonucleic acids.
 Reactive species can be formed from its original structure.
 2-AF has 3 cyclic rings: a benzene attached to a cyclopentane which is attached to another benzene.
 The functional group is a primary amine, which can act as a hydrogen donor or acceptor under certain conditions.
 Therefore, it can become reactive under such laboratory settings.
-Furthermore, benzene rings are able to interact with other substances which can be rationalized in the Reactions section below.

 2-Aminofluorene is a relatively bulky molecule.
-The average mass is about 181 Daltons and its melting point ranges from 125°C-132°C. This molecule can be converted to other molecules when metabolized.
+The average mass is about 181 daltons and its melting point ranges from 125 °C-132 °C. This molecule can be converted to other molecules when metabolized.
 Therefore, it is mostly used as a model compound that can help researches study carcinogens and the functionality of such compounds that are similar in structure to 2-AF.
 2-Acetylaminofluorene (2-AAF) is used similarly to 2-AF because of the nature of these molecules.

 Uses in research

 There have been experiments carried out using 2-AF as a possible mutagen that can be introduced into a host species.
 For example, it has been shown that human leukocytes are able to metabolize 2-AF into a human mutagen.
 When inserted into Salmonella, it was noted that 2-AF was metabolized and created a mutagenic strain of Salmonella.
 In other species, 2-AF was also the cause of mutations in the host genome.
-The leukocytes, in particular, were able to uptake this foreign particle and the researchers were able to conclude that the metabolism of 2-AF was the precursor to the tumor formation.
+The leukocytes, in particular, were able to uptake 2-AF and the researchers were able to conclude that the metabolism of 2-AF was the precursor to the tumor formation.